Shannon Ditto, Site Director

 Eric is an active advocate for the arts and education.
 He has a B.A. in English and Theatre from Umass Amherst and has worked in after school enrichment for over four years.
 Eric has designed many events and projects in his time as an educator, from mural making to directing theatrical productions to running field days, and has taught workshops in art and theatre.
 He loves to cultivate the arts in young minds and provide a safe space for children to express themselves, fostering positive social experiences while allowing the imagination to flourish.
 Eric tries to remain creative in his spare time, he is a classically trained singer, he paints and doodles and every now and again joins the cast of a musical or play.

-Nari Kim — Kindergarten and First Grade Teacher
+Nari Kim — K and 1st Grade Teacher

 Nari is an active pursuer of promoting safe and healthy environments for the minds and hearts of the youth.
 She earned her B.A. in Psychology and Women and Gender Studies from Rutgers University-New Brunswick and has gained experience as a preschool teacher for the past two years at Rainbow School at Ridgefield, New Jersey.
 She is currently studying her Masters in Divinity at Gordon-Conwell Theological Seminary at South Hamilton, MA.
 Previously, she actively volunteered in youth organizations and fields that focus on helping the youth achieve a healthy mindset.

-Greg Kaplan — Second and Third Grade Teacher
+Laureen Sloman — K and 1st Grade Teacher

 Laureen earned her Associate Degree in Secretarial Science/legal.
 She has made a career in this field and has enjoyed the opportunity to work in state government; a local hospital and currently works for Lexington Public Schools as a member of their support staff.
 She has dedicated her professional years to helping people of all ages.
 Laureen is a mother of three and enjoys spending as much time as possible with her children.
 She also enjoys the outdoors, camping, swimming, walking and gardening.

 June Gibbons is in her second year at Lextended Day.
-She is a recent graduate of Woburn High School and the recipient of a hard earned scholarship toward secondary education.
+She is a recent graduate of Woburn High School.
 She worked with our Kindergarten team last year and will be working on the First Grade unit this fall.
-She is back in school for education, and has a penchant for working with students who have special needs.
-Her enthusiasm for working with children and her skills in addressing unique needs are evident everyday in her work at Lextended.
+She is back in school for education, and was recipient of a hard earned scholarship toward this education.
+She enjoys working with students who have special needs.
+Her enthusiasm for working with children and her skills in addressing unique needs are evident everyday in her work at Lextended Day.

-Paul Spanagel — Forth and Fifth Grade Lead Teacher
+Paul Spanagel — 4th and 5th Grade Lead Teacher

 Paul is a believer in the power of intrinsically motivated and play-based learning for all ages.
 He has a Master's in teaching, learning, and leadership from the University of Pennsylvania's Graduate School of Education, and undergraduate degrees in Music and Drama from Vassar College.
 Over the past six years, he has worked with children and youth across many age groups with a focus on promoting critical reflection, compassion, and collaboration.